ackshayjain/envimaps2/README.md

 -An enthusiastic project video

-This webapp runs on Django 1.8 and Python 2.7
+This webapp runs on
+Django 1.8
+Python 2.7
+Pillow
+requests